Red Cheeks In A Baby: Causes, Treatment, And Prevention

 When babies are cutting their teeth, they often drool more than usual.
 This drool can irritate their sensitive skin and cause a rash around their mouth, chin, and cheeks.

 This rash is red and bumpy and might be accompanied by other teething symptoms, like fussiness, chewing on things, and a low-grade fever.

 To help clear up your baby’s teething-induced drool rash, you'll want to keep their face as dry as possible.

 Use our Cleansing Wipes to quickly clean up any drool or spit-up you notice.
 The gentle formula helps moisturize your baby's skin, protecting it from irritation.

 You’ll also want to use a gentle cleanser when washing your baby’s face.
 Our Soothing Cleansing Gel is a great option.
-The fragrance-free, EWG Verified formula is designed for babies with sensitive, rash-prone skin.
+The fragrance-free formula is designed for babies with sensitive, rash-prone skin.